RNE: plug-and-play diffusion inference-time control and energy-based training: Methods

-where $f_t$ is the linear drift (typically set to $0$ or $-\beta_tX_t$) for diffusion models, as defined in \Cref{eq:dm_fwd,eq:dm_bwd}, and $\lambda$-s are hyperparameters that can be tuned or learned.
-In \Cref{app:heuristic_a_b}, we list heuristic choices of the sampling and target processes for other cases. \textbf{We note that these are by no means exhaustive---any suitable heuristics can be used without altering the core SMC algorithm implementation or increasing computational cost.} We present an example pseudocode in \Cref{fig:pesudocode} of \Cref{subsec:details} to highlight this Macro-like property of RNC.
+In \Cref{app:heuristic_a_b}, we list some heuristic choices of the sampling and target processes for anneal, reward-tilting and produce cases. \emph{Note that they are not exhaustive---any suitable heuristics can be used without altering the core SMC algorithm implementation.} We present an example pseudocode in \Cref{subsec:details} to highlight this Macro-like property of RNC.

-We now show the choices which recover FKC \citep{skreta2025feynman} as special cases: \begin{mdframed}[style=highlightedBox] \begin{proposition}[``$\mathrm{FKC} \subseteq \mathrm{RNC}$"] RNC with the following $a_t$, $b_t$ and $\epsilon_t$ is equivalent to FKC:

-where $\eta=\beta+ (1-\beta)c$ and $\zeta = \sqrt{1+(1-\beta)2c/\beta}$ for $c\in [0, 1/2]$, following the definition in FKC \citep[Propositions 3.1, 3.2, 3.3]{skreta2025feynman}. \end{proposition} \end{mdframed} FKC derives its weights via the Feynman-Kac PDE and then designs the sampling process to cancel the costly divergence term.
-Therefore, FKC has very restrictive design choices.
+Interestingly, the expressions in \Cref{eq:anneal_w,eq:reward_w,eq:prod_w} recover FKC \citep{skreta2025feynman} as special cases for certain choices of $a$ and $b$.
+We discuss this connection in \Cref{sec:fkc_in_rnc}.
+FKC derives its weights via the Feynman-Kac PDE and then designs the sampling process to cancel the costly divergence term.
+Therefore, FKC has restrictive design choices.
 By contrast, our RNC features higher flexibility in selecting these processes, yet still incurs no extra computational overhead, allowing us to heuristically select a process pair that may reduce variance \citep{jarzynski1997nonequilibrium,neal2001annealed}.
-Moreover, FKC requires deriving the weight formula for each task (anneal, product, etc), while RNC provides a macro-style ``\textit{plug-and-play}'' recipe for computing importance weights.

-\paragraph{\faHandPointRight\ Imperfect diffusion model: choice for cancellation (discrete time)} So far, we have assumed a perfectly pretrained diffusion model, giving us access to an SDE and its reversal.
+Moreover, FKC requires deriving the weight formula for each task (anneal, product, etc), while RNC provides a macro-style ``\textit{plug-and-play}'' recipe for computing importance weights. \paragraph{\faHandPointRight\ Imperfect diffusion model: choice for cancellation (reward-tilting)} So far, we assumed a perfect diffusion model, which gives us access to an SDE and its reversal.
 However, in practice, we typically encounter model imperfection and time-discretisation errors when calculating the marginal density ratio \Cref{eq:R_RNE_apply}.
 Consequently, the resampled $X_\tau$ will not follow $q_\tau$ exactly, even as the number of samples $M\rightarrow \infty$.
-Fortunately, as we have the freedom to choose $b_t$, we can set it to obtain exact importance weights, despite the discretisation and score estimation errors.
+Fortunately, in the reward-tilting case, we can still obtain exact importance weights, despite the discretisation and score estimation errors: \begin{mdframed}[style=highlightedBox]